Case of US man held as spy in Russia stalls without answers

 Much about Whelan's case has been shrouded in mystery since his arrest, which occurred during a two-week visit to Moscow for the wedding of a fellow ex-Marine.
 The scarcity of information coupled with curious biographical details — including an online web of Russian contacts — and his citizenship in multiple countries have fueled public intrigue.

-A Russian news site said Whelan — who holds citizenship in multiple countries and was born in Canada to British parents — was arrested with a flash drive containing government secrets.
+A Russian news site said Whelan — who was born in Canada to British parents — was arrested with a flash drive containing government secrets.
 His Russian lawyer acknowledges he had the storage device but that the American did not know what was on it.

 His brother insists he's not a spy, and it's not clear his past would have made him an attractive candidate for U.S. intelligence, with his career in the Marine Corps cut short by a court martial in 2008 for attempted larceny and dereliction of duty.